Find Healthcare Schools

 Public Public vs. Private

-The total student population at College of DuPage is 21,010, which includes 7,255 full-time undergraduates.
+There are 7,255 full-time undergraduates at COD, and 21,010 students altogether.
 The school has a student-to-faculty ratio of 19 to 1.

-20% of COD students take out loans to afford college costs.
-The typical student loan amount is $4,805 a year.
-The student loan default rate of 9.8% is very similar to the national average of 10.8%.
+19% of COD students take out loans to afford college costs.
+The average amount of student loans is $4,610 a year.
+COD has a 3.0% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 Public Public vs. Private